Multi Port Forwarder

 Port Forwarder

-Multi Port Forwarder actions are based on rules.
-Rules can be added or removed
+Multi Port Forwarder's actions are rule-based.
+Rules can be added or removed using

-Rules are executed from the top to bottom.
-Whenever the first matching
+Rules are executed from top to bottom.
+The first rule that matches the network traffic

-been significantly simplified comparing to previous versions.
-The interface
+Rule editing has been significantly simplified compared to previous versions.
+The

-now operates in terms of Local and Remote addresses.
-Check boxes
+interface now operates in terms of Local and Remote addresses.
+Checkboxes allow

-allow to individually choose parameters for traffic selection and
+individual selection of parameters for traffic selection and modification.

 modification.